 This year we had a family funeral for an elderly relative.
-As we planned the service, we realized none of us knew his favorite hymns, or which passage of scripture he would have chosen.
-We weren't clear about all of his life story, or what his wishes would be about the service and the gathering afterwards.
+As we planned the service, we realized none of us knew his favorite hymns or which passage of Scripture he would have chosen.
+We weren't clear about all of his life story or what his wishes would be about the service.

-My adult daughter was listening to all the discussions.
+My adult daughter was listening to the discussions.
 Later she asked me what I'd like to happen at my funeral.
 It wasn't a sad conversation at all.
 I told her the songs I would like and my favorite chapters in the Bible.
-Later I sent her an email with all the information in one place, and I attached the story of my life that I had written for a project.
+I followed up by sending her an email with all the information in one place, and I attached the story of my life that I had written for a project.
 If it's too difficult to talk about funeral plans many years in advance, write your wishes in a letter that your family members can open at the appropriate time.

 Wherever possible, let children come to the funerals and burials of those they love.
-Ask for a service outline in advance and explain everything that will happen during the services so there are no surprises.
-Some children might like to read a Bible verse, or play some music, but give them the option to let someone else do it if they decide they don't want to at the last minute.
-Some children might like to gather flowers from the garden for the coffin, or to write a letter or poem for the person who has died.
+Ask for a service outline in advance and explain everything that will happen so there are no surprises.
+Some children might like to read a Bible verse or share music, but give them the option to let someone else do it if they decide they don't want to at the last minute.
+Some children might like to gather flowers for the coffin or write a letter or poem for the person who has died.